 - If an event on my calendar starts with #twitter, then tweet it!

 Now, I plan some tweets (the most repetitive) in Google Calendar.
 I create an event with the title “#twitter”.
 In the description, I write the content of the tweet to be published.
-As it is created as an event, it is very easy to make them repeat according to certain criteria (every monday every 2 weeks, for example).
+As it is created as an event, it is very easy to make them repeat according to certain criteria (every Monday every 2 weeks, for example).
 The best part of this is I don’t have any service to use anymore : not Buffer, not Hootsuite, nothing!
 Just my calendar and Twitter.
+I wrote a step-by-step guide on how to do it!

 Related | 6 Free Blogging Tools For Bloggers